-No products in the basket.
+No products in the cart.

-The hardest part of buying a new pair of goggles, or anything in that matter, is that you always seem to be asking yourself what is the best quality?
+The hardest part of buying a new pair of goggles, or anything for that matter, is that you always seem to be asking yourself which are the best ski goggles?
 What brand do I buy?
 What are you actually looking at?
-Throughout the world all snow companies are trying is be the best in their field with the most up to date technologies.
-These technologies could be simple things for example the fogging up of the goggle or being able to provide the best visibility is the worst conditions.
-But how do you make the right choice?
+And just what are ski goggles, anyway?

-- 1 The ‘Fit’
+- 2 The ‘Fit’

-- 2 Frames Sizes
+- 3 Frame Sizes

-- 3 Lens
+- 4 Lens

-- 4 Goggle Features
+- 5 Goggle Features

-Medium framed goggles will fit a wide variety of adult faces as these are the most generic frames that have the most broadest fit.
+Medium framed goggles will fit a wide variety of adult faces as these are the most generic frames that have the broadest fit.

 These frames are the biggest of all.
 They are a great fit for those who have a larger type of head and those who also sweat a lot more than the common man or lady.
 The larger framed goggles have a wider view that helps when you are trying to see where you are going.